eaiman-shoshi/BitmapHandler/README.md

 BitmapHandler
 =============

-<h3>Library project for loading Images on ImageView from resources and internet for Android.
+<h3>Library project for loading Images on ImageView from resources or from internet for Android.
 OOM error is handled in
 this project</h3>

 <h3>Feature:</h3>